mrintegrity/puppet-pound/README.md

 Status
 ------
 This module is in a fairly basic state right now, this is my first attempt at writing a real puppet module so please review the code before you put it into action.
+My goal is to support all features of pound in as clean and reusable a way as possible.

 Features
 --------